WELCOME

 What is the purpose of this study?

-The study is designed to better understand how hormone suppression with relugolix combination-therapy affects pain, inflammation, and pain sensitivity in women with endometriosis-related pelvic pain.
+The study is designed to better understand how hormone suppression with relugolix combination-therapy (Myfembree®) affects pain, inflammation, and pain sensitivity in women with endometriosis-related pelvic pain.

 Where do study visits take place?